BastionMC/.github/profile/README.md

 ---

 <p align="center"><sub>BASTION AND ALL IT'S PROJECTS ARE NOT AN OFFICIAL MINECRAFT PRODUCT.
 WE ARE NOT ASSOCIATED WITH MOJANG STUDIOS AND MICROSOFT IN ANY WAY.<br>WE WILL TAKE DOWN PROJECTS IF MOJANG OR MICROSOFT ASKS US TO DO SO.
-IF YOU'RE FROM THESE COMPANIES, PLEASE SEND US AN EMAIL @ jaegerwald.dev+bastion-contact@gmail.com<br><br>Code Copyright (©) Bastion<br>Assets Copyright (©) Mojang Studios</sub></p>
+IF YOU'RE FROM THESE COMPANIES, PLEASE SEND US AN EMAIL @ jaegerwald.dev+bastion-contact@gmail.com<br><br>Code © BastionMC<br>Assets © Mojang Studios</sub></p>